How to Replace a Leaking Tap Washer

 Step 8: Replace the O-ring on the spindle

-Look up the spindle — there’s usually one O-ring sitting in a groove on the upper section.
-Slide the old one off (a fingernail under the edge will lift it), wipe the groove clean with the toothbrush, slide the new O-ring on.
+Look up the spindle from the washer end — there’s usually one O-ring sitting in a groove on the upper section near the bonnet thread.
+Slip the old one off (a fingernail under the edge will lift it), wipe the groove clean with the old toothbrush, then slide the new O-ring on.
+A tiny smear of Selleys silicone plumbers grease on the new O-ring helps it seat without tearing as you reassemble.
+Never use vaseline or general grease — silicone grease only on potable water fittings.

 Step 9: Reassemble in reverse